Am I eligible?

 The Honors Forum is a showcase of Honors Projects at the end of each Spring semester.
-The projects are shown during the reception after a talk by an invited speaker.
 It is a chance for you to present and show off your Honors Project that you put so much time into.

 Why should I participate in the Honors Forum?

 First of all, you get to display the hard work that you did on your Honors Project over the course of the semester.
-It give you a good opportunity to learn to present your ideas to others and discuss and defend them.
+It gives you a good opportunity and practice to learn to present your ideas to others and discuss and defend them.
+You can see what other students did as well.
 Also, participation is a good addition to your resume.
-In addition, the Forum is judged, and cash prizes are given to the top projects.

 Who do I contact with questions?